-- AASHTO T 310 requires that the gauge read within ± 1 lb./ft3 on a standard block(s) of material(s) with established density and moisture content. - Calibration is performed by the Central Lab for MoDOT owned gauges. - Calibration is performed by the manufacturer for industry owned gauges. - Gauges will be calibrated once a year or when a gauge is not working correctly and/or giving irregular readings.
+- AASHTO T 310 requires that the gauge read within ± 1 lb./ft3 on a standard block(s) of material(s) with established density and moisture content. - Calibration on the gauge is performed by the manufacturer. - Gauges will be calibrated once a year or when a gauge is not working correctly and/or giving irregular readings.